 We use edge attributes to have control over the unstructured surface mesh.
 We assign attributes to edges and groups of edges so that we can then later assign surface meshing parameters to each edge or group of edges.
-These attributes indicate the type and value of meshing parameters in the surface mesh JSON file.
+These attributes, when combined with an appropriate surface mesh JSON file, indicate the types and values of meshing parameters.
 There are different approaches to assigning attributes to edges.
 We will show you three methods below.

 The first method allows you to generically add the edge attributes in your model within the build prescription, maintain the attributes and be able to change the design parameters.
 However, it could be challenging for a build process to obtain identity numbers of the edges based on the geometric features.
 The second method uses a bounding box to select edges and assign attributes.
 The challenge in this method is that the bounding box could encompass other edges with different edge attributes.
 In addition, defining the input values of the bounding box could be challenging beforehand.
 The third method uses edge IDs to select edges and assign attributes.
-The challenge in this method is we cannot know the edge IDs unless we could complete the build process.
-In addition, since the ID number could change for a build process, using ID numbers specifically to select edges is not recommended.
+The challenge in this method is that we cannot know the edge IDs before completing the build process.
+In addition, since the ID number could change for each build process, using ID numbers specifically to select edges is not recommended.

 Depending on the model complexity and intended geometry variations, one or more of these techniques can be used to add attributes to the edges for the purposes of automatic meshing.
 Scripting the edge attributes for inclusion in the build prescription, as described in the first method, allows you to have a generic build process for geometry variation and assessment.
 The second method allows you to select a group of edges at once, add an edge attribute to all of them, and skip the complexity of identifying associated nodes.
 The third method allows you to postprocess a build prescription and quickly add the edge attributes based on the associated edge ID from the build tree without going into details of the build process.

-In this method, for a solid body, we collect and store the identity of all the nodes, which is a number.
+In this method, for a solid body, we collect and store the identity of all the nodes.
+All nodes are identifed by a number.
 Then we use UDPRIM edgeAttr to add a name to an edge by using the coordinates of edge nodes.
 The challenge is to be able to identify different nodes in different parts of a solid body.
 We assume we are not aware of node IDs beforehand and node IDs could change when the solid body is built on different systems or architectures.
 In addition, we would like to have the ability to change the design parameters during the build process and still be able to add the same attributes to the same edges.